 Rope Descent Roof Anchorage Systems

-Roof anchors can host suspension lines and lifelines for facade maintenance personnel for buildings with a drop distance under 300 ft (90m).
+Roof anchors can support suspension lines and lifelines for facade maintenance personnel in buildings with a drop distance of under 300 ft (90m).

 Horizontal Lifeline Systems